-I had someone ask me the other day if enough people prayed for someone who isn’t a Christian, would a loving God overlook that person’s lack of faith and allow him or her into heaven?
+I had someone ask me the other day if enough people prayed for someone who isn’t a Christian, that a loving God would overlook that person’s lack of faith and allow him or her into heaven.

 It’s a tough question and one that, undoubtedly, all Christians face when confronted with unbelieving parents, children, spouses and friends.